gshanemiller/congestion/README.md

 the rate mismatch at the bottleneck queue.
 ```

+It should be noted that Timely work never directly engages the number of congestion points.
+Senders move packets through one switch minimum if the destination is in the same subnet.
+If the destination is in another subnet, packets typically move through two switches and a router.
+There's additional contributions in the destination NIC.
+Therefore Timely is best contextualized as either point to point communication with a single congestion point in the middle, or the congestion point is an aggregation of all the intervening queues between senders and receivers.

 eRPC [7] uses Intel's `rdtsc()` to take time stamps eventually converting those measurements to microseconds when Timely's update function is run.
+[1,3] uses NIC provided timestamps.
 What you use and how you use it depends on eliminating the serialization time.
 HW timestamps are strongly preferred because Timely only works if RTTs are accurate.
-[1,3] uses NIC provided timestamps.
 RTT is defined in [3] section 3.1:

 ```
 RTT = t_completion - t_send - Seg/NLR